Michael Harris II Preview, Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- In 25.5% of his games this year, Harris II has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in three contests.
+- Harris II has an RBI in 27 of 107 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in three contests.

+- In 41 of 107 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.